 - You'll find a gift shop, vending machines, and restrooms, but no place to eat.

-- Don't try to go to the Lick Observatory at night - there's nothing to see, and your automobile lights can disturb the scientists' observations.
+- Don't try to go to the Lick Observatory at night except for ticketed summer events - there's nothing to see, and your automobile lights can disturb the scientists' observations.

 - The road going up the mountain is nausea-inducing for anyone who suffers from motion sickness.
 Bring your favorite remedy.